Thumbelina

-I thought maybe I could take it to the hummingbird feeders in the front yard and help it get a drink.
+I went out to see it up close and when I bent down beside it, it started fluttering its wings and hopping, but not flying.
+Hmmm, what could be wrong, and what could I do to help?
+Maybe I could take it to the hummingbird feeders in the front yard and help it get a drink.
 It must be thirsty!
 It took to the perch, but it wouldn’t drink.
 It didn’t seem to know what to do.

-First thing the next morning I went to see how she did and was happy to see that she had done fine.
+First thing the next morning I went to see how she did and was happy to find that she had done fine.
 I fed her some breakfast by dipping my finger in the sugar water as before.
 Soon after, she began slurping it directly from the feeder herself.
 Progress!

 Thumbelina exercised her wings more this day.
 I found that if, while she was sitting in my hand, I put my other hand in front of her that she would hop/fly onto it.
 So we did that quite a bit.